godotengine/godot-docs/tutorials/step_by_step/gui_tutorial.rst

 Like any class that inherits from :ref:`CanvasItem <class_CanvasItem>` (Control does), a :ref:`CanvasItem._draw() <class_CanvasItem__draw>`
-callback will be received at the begining and every time the control needs to be redrawn (programmer needs to call :ref:`CanvasItem.update() <class_CanvasItem_update>` to enqueue the CanvasItem for redraw).
+callback will be received at the beginning and every time the control needs to be redrawn (programmer needs to call :ref:`CanvasItem.update() <class_CanvasItem_update>` to enqueue the CanvasItem for redraw).
 If the control is not visible